 Hey, kids, do you want to learn some cool facts about Fall?
 Did you know that Fall and Autumn are the same seasons?
 Autumn is considered the formal word for Fall.
-Fall is when the weather starts getting cooler, leaves start changing and some animals start searching for food to store for the winter.
-In the U.S we also celebrate Halloween, Thanksgiving, Veterans Day, and Columbus Day during Fall.
-Find out more awesome information about the season, check out Fall facts for kids 2021!
+Fall is when the weather starts getting cooler, leaves start changing, and some animals start searching for food to store for the winter.
+In the U.S, we also celebrate Halloween, Thanksgiving, Veterans Day, and Columbus Day during Fall.
+To find out more awesome information about the season, check out Fall facts for kids 2023

 What is Fall?

 Autumn is another word used for Fall.
 Fall or Autumn is one of the four seasons.
 The four seasons are Winter, Spring, Summer, and Fall.
 Fall is the season between Summer and Winter.
 The first day of Autumn is at the end of September.